Zennara/MC-Reaction-Solver/README.md

 - `SOLVE_MIN_DELAY` - **minimum** delay for solve challenges in seconds
 - `SOLVE_MAX_DELAY` - **minimum** delay for solve challenges in seconds
 - `SOLVE_MULTIPLY_MULTIPLIER` - The `min` and `max` delay for solve expression challenges is multiplied by this number

+# How to Install
+- download the repository
+- check you have the latest version of Python installed
+- Opem cmd in that directory you installed
+- run `py main.py`
+- success